-Public Exhibition of Draft Community Infrastructure Strategy
+Public exhibition of draft Community Infrastructure Strategy (2017)

 Council endorsed the draft for public exhibition throughout August 2017.
-This was an opportunity for key stakeholders, including our community businesses, community services and others to review and provide feedback on the draft strategy.
+This was an opportunity for key stakeholders, including our community, businesses, community services and others to review and provide feedback on the draft strategy.

-Preparation of Final Community Infrastructure Strategy
+Preparation of a draft Community Infrastructure Strategy

-Work to prepare the final Community Infrastructure Strategy has occurred throughout late 2017 and 2018.
-This review has taken into consideration all feedback from the public exhibition period, updates and analysis of 2016 Census data, further consultation with subject matter experts and a review of best practice community infrastructure approaches.
-The final Strategy is the result of the combined efforts of many.
+Work to prepare the updated draft Community Infrastructure Strategy 2019 occurred throughout 2018 and 2019.
+This review took into consideration all feedback from the public exhibition period, updates and analysis of 2016 Census data, further consultation with subject matter experts and a review of best practice community infrastructure approaches.
+The updated draft Strategy is the result of the combined efforts of many.